JoshOrndorff/recipes/src/storage/value.md

 ```

 This provides access to the types `Hash`, `AccountId`, and `Balance` anywhere that specifies the generic `<T: Trait>` using `T::<Type>`.

+For a practical example of this syntax, *see the [Incrementing Balance](../event/balance.md) event recipe.*